slachiewicz/run-jmeter-with-plugins-via-build-tools/README.md

 To run, it requires you have Maven installed on your system.
 Execute using the included .bat script on Windows.
 If you want to run on Linux, just create a similar Bash script.

+When Jmeter GUI starts, in the console you will see the Jmeter version number that is being started.